pledbrook/groovypodcast/ep-6.md

 # Groovy Podcast Ep.
 6

 Good morning, good afternoon, and good evening wherever you are.
 Today is 5th February.
-Welcome to episode 6 of the Groovy Podcast with me, Peter Ledbrook, ...me, Ken Kousen, ... and me, Baruch Sadogursky.
+Welcome to episode 6 of the Groovy Podcast with me, Peter Ledbrook, ...and me, Ken Kousen.

 ## News items